 On top of natural staining, our teeth get darker and more yellow with age down to time.
 The white enamel wears away, exposing the darker hue of the tooth’s dentin underneath.
 Tooth whitening can reverse this gradual darkening of teeth.

 Black stains around the gum line

 Most tooth stains develop on the visible “crown” portion of the teeth.
-However, if you have black staining near your gums, it is a characteristic sign of calculus formation on the tooth.
-These calculus deposits must be removed immediately through professional cleaning.
-Otherwise, apart from unaesthetic appearance, the acids released from the harmful bacteria inside the calculus will damage the gum, leading to gum recession and root cavities.
+However, if you have black staining near your gums, it is a characteristic sign of tartar formation on the tooth.
+Tartar or dental calculus forms when plaque around the gum line isn’t properly removed through brushing and flossing at home.

 Some various foods and drinks can stain teeth.
 Most common among them include curries, pasta sauce, soy sauce, balsamic vinegar and berries.
 These items contain ingredients that can adhere to the tooth surface - the tooth enamel - and remain there for a long time, despite brushing.

-Some teeth stains are permanent; they cannot be removed through a bleaching procedure.
+Some teeth stains are permanent and can’t be removed through bleaching as they are deep in the tooth structure.
+They can, however, be covered up.
 Your dentist will cosmetically mask these stains by using porcelain veneers or crowns in these cases.

 At De-ientes Dental, we take pride in having a highly qualified team of dental professionals that can take care of all your cosmetic, general dentistry problems.
 So, what are you waiting for?
 Book an appointment with us today for a free consultation, and let us help you get rid of your tooth stains.